adhikarirsr/academic-kickstart/content/projects/cracking_captach/index.md

 ## Procedure
-1. Use the following python code to create 50,000 Captcha :
+* Using the following python code to create 50,000 Captcha:

 ```python
 import random
 import numpy as np